 Evan and Carmen Williams are veteran missionaries serving since 1981 and since that time they have labored for the Lord in church planting ministries in the countries of Ireland, UK, Spain, and latterly in Honduras, through BIMI.
 God has blessed their ministry with the establishment of a local church in the mountains above the capital city of Tegucigalpa in a town called Santa Lucia.
 He has also used that ministry to commence and serve five other Church Plants in other areas along with a Bible Institute to help train local believers to serve in the ministry that God would call them to in those areas.

-During their third term of service to this field, Evan and Carmen are planning to take one-month furlough trips to the USA each year in order to report to their churches and to present an exciting new ministry in the form of an Evangelistic outreach to their community via the provision of a bi-lingual education for the children of families that attend their church to new churches.
-They propose to commence this new ministry in the fall of 2018 and will need more support and the help of missionary teachers from the USA who would be prepared to serve their Lord alongside them in this great work.
+During their third term of service to this field, Evan and Carmen are planning to take one-month furlough trips to the USA each year in order to report to their churches and to present an exciting new ministry in the form of an Evangelistic outreach to their community via the provision of a bi-lingual education for the children of families that attend their church.
+They propose to commence this new ministry in the Feb.
+2019 and will need the support and the help of missionary teachers from the USA who would be prepared to serve their Lord alongside them in this great work.

 If your church would be interested in having them to your missions conference or to your Bible seminary, college or institute, they can be contacted via BIMI or directly via the contact page on this website.
 May God bless you as you consider their ministry for your support.